subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 Three weight matrices, wq,wk and wv are created.
 These matrices are used to project our input matrix x to create three new matrices, wqp, wkp and wvp.
 The input shapes of all the participating matrices are given below,

+{% highlight python %}
+x, input shape (5, 10)
+wq, q weight matrix shape (20, 10) wk, k weight matrix shape (20, 10) wv, v weight matrix shape (25, 10)

+wqp, q weight matrix shape (5, 20) wkp, k weight matrix shape (5, 20) wvp, v weight matrix shape (5, 25)
+{% endhighlight %}

+The initial input matrix x, with dimension 5 x 10 is now projected into three new matrices.
+In wqp and wkp the embedded space of dimension 10 is projected into a feature space of dimension 20.
+In wvp its projected into a space of dimension 25.

+The matrices wq,wk and wv serve as a parameter to the final neural network and will be adjusted based on gradients during backprobagation.
+This will allow the network to learn the new feature space.